Associate Director of Innovative Computing Laboratory and Research Assistant Professor

 January 2021–present, Research Assistant Professor, UT Department of Nuclear Engineering

-- Building a research program with focus on data science and High Performance Computing (HPC) applications in radiochemistry, including Rare Earth Elements (REEs) and actinides.
-Applications include selective binding for optimization of separations, and radiotherapeutics including Ac-225.
+- Research focus on data science and High Performance Computing (HPC) applications in radiochemistry, including Rare Earth Elements (REEs) and actinides.
+Current projects include HPC development for Exascale computing, artificial intelligence (AI) applications, selective binding for optimization of separations of REEs and actinides, and radiotherapeutics including Ac-225.

 2018–2020, Director, Institute for Nuclear Security Scientific Fellows Program, UT Howard H. Baker Jr. Center for Public Policy